MELT: THE MEMORY OF ICE

 Big Ship Audio

-atmos surround sound mix:
+Atmos surround sound mix:

 Sean Winters

-postproduction services:
+Postproduction services:

-Frame Linear
+Peder Morgenthaler, Frame Linear

 Mass FX